Imagine, you want to gift a brand new phone to your spouse tomorrow but have no electronic shop near you.

 Last-mile delivery software and apps are now offering features like voice instructions.
 It allows users to record real-time instructions for delivery personnel about any location-related issues or even asking them to leave the parcel with neighbours.

-The recent pandemic has pushed last-mile delivery solutions to offer users more options between in-person delivery and leave at the doorstep delivery.
+The recent pandemic has pushed last-mile delivery software to offer users more options between in-person delivery and leave-at-the-doorstep delivery.